clipperhouse/uax29.net/README.md

 ### Performance

 When tokenizing words, I get around 100MB/s on my Macbook Air M2.
-For typical text, that's probably around 25MM tokens/s, assuming tokens average 4 bytes.
+For typical text, that's around 25MM tokens/s, assuming tokens average 4 bytes.
 [Benchmarks](https://github.com/clipperhouse/uax29.net/tree/main/Benchmarks)

+The tokenizer is implemented as a `ref struct`, so you should see zero allocations.

-### Invalid UTF-8
+### Invalid inputs

-The tokenizer expects valid UTF-8 bytes as input.
-That said, we [make an effort](https://github.com/clipperhouse/uax29.net/blob/main/Tests/Unicode.cs#L43-L68) to ensure that all bytes will be returned even if invalid, i.e. to be lossless in any case.
+The tokenizer expects valid (decodable) UTF-8 bytes or UTF-16 chars as input.
+We [make an effort](https://github.com/clipperhouse/uax29.net/blob/main/Tests/Unicode.cs#L42-L67) to ensure that all bytes will be returned even if invalid, i.e. to be lossless in any case, though the resulting tokenization may not be useful.
 Garbage in, garbage out.

 ### Prior art